 To dry the rug effectively, keep it in a well-ventilated room or outdoors.
 Work a standing fan or ceiling fan to help the process.

 Use clean towels to soak up excess water.
 Place them on the rug and walk or jump on them to draw water out.

-It can take up to two days for the rug to dry thoroughly depending on the thickness.
+Depending on the thickness, it can take up to two days for the rug to dry thoroughly.
 Once the top is dried, flip the carpet and allow the underside to dry as well.